|Back to Back Issues Page|

 Atul Gawande (at Williams College in 2012) spoke about “Failure and Rescue.”
 He pointed out that we cannot avoid all failure, but being prepared for it, and catching it as early as possible, can allow recovery and prevent “failures from becoming a catastrophe.”

-with the story of an 87-year-old with an unusual complication, and how one doctor’s attention, and his supervisor’s willingness to let him follow through even though the problem seemed unlikely, let them resolve a problem that could so easily have been fatal.
+He illustrated with the story of an 87-year-old with an unusual complication, and how one doctor’s attention, and his supervisor’s willingness to let him follow through even though the problem seemed unlikely, let them resolve a problem that could so easily have been fatal.

 He goes on to show how those same attitudes of humility and willingness to admit early that something has gone wrong can save the day in so many circumstances—from oil rig disasters to personal life.
 “The only failure is the failure to rescue something.”